MokoSan/AtomicHabits/Notes.md

    2. Only a long term perspective should be used to categorize habits into good, bad or neutral.
    3. Question if a habit reinforces your desired identity.
    4. Hearing your bad habits said out aloud makes the consequences seem more real.

+### 5. The Best Way To Start a New Habit
+1. Two most common cues are: time and location.
+2. __Implementation Intention__: A plan you make beforehand about when and where you are going to act i.e. how you plan to implement a particular habit.
+   1. Format: "When X situation arises, I will perform response Y".
+   2. People who make a specific plan for when and where they will perform a new habit are more likely to follow through.
+   3. Many people think they lack motivation but what they lack is clarity.
+   4. Simple strategy for Effective Implementation Intention: I will [BEHAVIOR] at [TIME] in [LOCATION].
+   5. The goal where is to make the time and location so obvious that, with enough repetition, you get an urge to do the right thing at the right time, even if you can't say why.
+   6. When your dreams are vague, it is easy to rationalize little exceptions all day long and never get around to the specific things you need to do to succeed.
+3. __Habit Stacking__: One of the best ways to build a new habit is to identify a current habit and stack new behavior on top of it.
+   1. "After [Current Habit], I will [New Habit]"
+   2. Habit stacking increases the likelihood that you'll stick with a habit by stacking new behavior on top of your old one.
+   3. Habit stacking also allows you to create a simple set of rules that guide your future behavior.
+   4. The secret to creating a successful habit stack is to select the right cue to kick things off.
+      1. Consider when you are likely to be most successful.
+      2. Your cue should be the same frequency as your habit.
+      3. __Habit stacking works when the cue is highly *specific* and *immediately actionable*.
+         1. Reduce all ambiguity.
+         2. Be specific and clear: the most tightly bound your new habit is to a specific cue, the better the odds are that you will notice when the times comes to act.
+   5. __Diderot Effect__: Obtaining new possessions often creates a spiral of consumption that leads to additional purchases.